Jinjinov/Hardware.Info/README.md

 The construcotr accepts two settings for WMI:
 - `useAsteriskInWMI` causes WMI queries to use `SELECT * FROM` instead of `SELECT` with a list of property names.
 This is slower, but safer, more compatible with older Windows (XP, Vista, 7, 8) where a certain WMI property might be missing and throw an exception when queried by name.
 The default value is `true`.
-- `timeoutInWMI` sets the `Timeout` property of the `EnumerationOptions` in the `ManagementObjectSearcher` that executes the query.
+- `timeoutInWMI` sets the `Timeout` property of the `EnumerationOptions` in the `ManagementObjectSearcher` that executes each query.
 The default value is `EnumerationOptions.InfiniteTimeout`.
-Changing this could cause the query to return empty results in certain cases.
+There are one or more queries for each hardware component, so there are more than 16 queries executed on `RefreshAll()`.
+If a query reaches the timeout it will throw a `System.Management.ManagementException` exception where `ErrorCode` will be `System.Management.ManagementStatus.Timedout`.
+If you set the `timeoutInWMI` then use a `try-catch` block like this:

+        IHardwareInfo hardwareInfo;

+        try
+        {
+            hardwareInfo = new HardwareInfo(timeoutInWMI: TimeSpan.FromMilliseconds(100));

+            hardwareInfo.RefreshAll();
+        }
+        catch (ManagementException ex) when (ex.ErrorCode == ManagementStatus.Timedout)
+        {
+            Console.WriteLine(ex);
+        }

 ### Refresh methods settings: